shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 * **Reduced Emissions:** Replacing fossil-fuel tuk-tuks with electric alternatives will significantly reduce air pollution and greenhouse gas emissions.
 * **Improved Noise Levels:** Electric motors are quieter than gasoline engines, contributing to a quieter and more pleasant urban environment.
-* **Enhanced Public Transport:** Electric tuk-tuks offer a flexible, affordable, and accessible mode of public transport, catering to diverse needs and reducing pressure on existing systems.
 * **Economic Benefits:** Increased adoption can create jobs in manufacturing, maintenance, and charging infrastructure, boosting the local economy.

 **Proposed Action Plan:**